‘Barbie’ brought in $1.5 billion for Warner Bros. Discovery, but the company still lost money last quarter – KION546

 New York (CNN) — Blockbuster hit “Barbie” brought in a record $1.5 billion for Warner Bros.
 Discovery, but the company still reported a $417 million loss for the quarter that was bigger than Wall Street’s forecasts.

-The company, however, reported a narrow profit when taking into accounts adjustments for certain items, including interest, taxes, depreciation and amortization.
+The company, however, reported a narrow profit when taking into account adjustments for certain items, including interest, taxes, depreciation and amortization.

 Warner Bros.
-Discovery, the owner of CNN, needed the revenue boost from “Barbie” to achieve a narrow 2% increase in sales.
+Discovery, the parent company of CNN, needed the revenue boost from “Barbie” to achieve a narrow 2% increase in sales.
 The company’s revenue came in at just under $2 billion for the quarter.

-“We are hopeful we will reach a resolution to the SAG-AFTRA strike soon,” said CEO David Zaslav in a call with investors.
+“We are hopeful we will reach a resolution to the SAG-AFTRA strike soon,” said Zaslav, in a call with investors.
 “We recognize that we need our creative partners to feel valued and rewarded, and look forward to both sides getting back to the business of telling great stories.”

 The company’s net loss marked an improvement from the $2.3 billion loss it reported in the same quarter a year earlier.
 But its loss per share of 17 cents was larger than the forecast of a 6-cent-a-share loss expected by analysts surveyed by Refinitiv.